 FC Stars was well represented at the recent US Club Soccer id2 Camp in New Jersey.
-Payton Linnehan, Michaela Agresti and Samantha Agresti of the U15G ECNL team were joined by Lily Lagrassa of the U14G ECNL team at the camp, part of the coaching staff at the camp was FC Stars Director of Coaching, Jason Dewhurst.
-The players performed in front of the US U15 Girls National Team Head Coach Mark Carr, who was at the camp for the full 3 days watching and evaluating the players.
+Payton Linnehan, Michaela Agresti and Samantha Agresti of the U15G ECNL team were joined by Lily Lagrassa of the U14G ECNL team at the camp.
+Part of the coaching staff at the camp was FC Stars Director of Coaching, Jason Dewhurst.
+The players performed in front of the US U15 Girls National Team Head Coach, Mark Carr, who was at the camp for the full 3 days watching and evaluating the players.
 The ID2 Camp consisted of 58 players from different clubs around the nation who were either 2001 or 2002 birth year.
 This was a fantastic opportunity for our players and a great achievement for the club to have as many as four players selected to participate.

 FC Stars Achieve Highest Ever Placing at #6 in the ECNL Overall Club Championship

-At the conclusion of the recent ECNL National Championships in Virginia the Michigan Hawks club was crowned the overall ECNLNational Club champion for 2015 and FC Stars achieved its highest ever ranking at #6, a phenomenal achievement for a Northeast club with the challenges that our weather presents compared to many other warmer regions of the country.
+At the conclusion of the recent ECNL National Championships in Virginia the Michigan Hawks club was crowned the overall ECNL National Club Champion for 2015 and FC Stars achieved its highest ever ranking at #6, a phenomenal achievement for a Northeast club with the challenges that our weather presents compared to many other warmer regions of the country.
 The overall club championship is determined via points earned in Conference play, National Playoffs and National Championships.
-FC Stars won the conference at all ages for U14 to U18 was one of only 6 clubs in the country to send all teams from U14-U18 to the top Champions League flights of the National Playoffs in Seattle and the U16G ECNL team went all the way to the National Championship game where the lost narrowly to West Coast FC.
+FC Stars won the conference at all ages for U14 to U18 and was one of only 6 clubs in the country to send all teams from U14-U18 to the top Champions League flights of the National Playoffs in Seattle and the U16G ECNL team went all the way to the National Championship game where they lost narrowly to West Coast FC.

 Director of Coaching, Jason Dewhurst was dellighted with the club's performance and remarked "As a club, FC Stars sets out each year to be one of the most competitive clubs.
 Once again we have done that in the most competitive girls league in the country.
 To finish 6th as a club in a league as tough as the ECNL is a fantastic achievement.
 Day in and day out, our teams have to show up and perform to have success in this league.
-A huge thank you to all of the parents, coaches, and especially to our players at FC Stars for making this possible.
+A huge thank you to all of the parents, coaches, and especially to our players at FC Stars for making this possible."

 Maddie Vergura selected to U16 US Girls National Team Camp in San Diego

-Rising U16G ECNL player Maddie vergura has been selected as one of the 24 players to attend the US U-16 Girls’ National Team training camp from Aug.
+Rising U16G ECNL player Maddie Vergura has been selected as one of 24 players to attend the US U-16 Girls’ National Team training camp from Aug.
 1-9 at the Olympic Training Center in Chula Vista, California.
 This will be the third camp of the year for the U-16 GNT, which features 21 players born in 2000 and three born in 2001.
-The U-16 camp will be run by Women’s Development Coach Tricia Taliaferro, who is U.S. Soccer’s main scout for the ’00 birth year.
+The U-16 camp will be run by Women’s Development Coach, Tricia Taliaferro, who is U.S. Soccer’s main scout for the ’00 birth year.
 All of the players in this camp are age-eligible for the next FIFA U-17 Women’s World Cup in 2016, but the main birth year for that tournament is 1999.This age group is in a two-year cycle that will graduate the players to the U-18 and then the U-20 WNT with the goal of playing in the 2020 FIFA Under-20 Women’s World Cup.

 Five FC Stars Players Selected to Roster for the 2015 Nike National Training Camp Powered by ECNL/id2.
 Brummett selected to top 11.

-FC Stars Players, Kayla Duran, Maddie Murphy Alexadra Keohan, Shelby Hogan and Gabi Brummett were selected to attend the 2015 National Training Camp powered by ECNL/id2 at the Nike World Headquarters in Beaverton Oregon from July 28- August 1.
+FC Stars Players, Kayla Duran, Maddie Murphy Alexandra Keohan, Shelby Hogan and Gabi Brummett were selected to attend the 2015 National Training Camp powered by ECNL/id2 at the Nike World Headquarters in Beaverton, Oregon from July 28- August 1.
 For the list of attendees for the camp, click here.
 For a tentative schedule of the camp, click here.
-In addition, Maddie Murphy and Alexandra Keohan were selected to a team of the top 16 players born in 2000 from the id2Training Camps held in the past 12 months to participate in the camp and play 2 friendly represeantative games.
+In addition, Maddie Murphy and Alexandra Keohan were selected to a team of the top 16 players born in 2000 from the id2Training Camps held in the past 12 months to participate in the camp and play 2 friendly representative games.
 Kudos to rising U17 ECNL striker Gabi Brummett for being selected as one of the top 11 players at the entire camp by camp and US Soccer staff.